bvp663/Rivian/README.md

 * Improved the Camp Speaker User Interface (UI)
 * Improved Ul on the driver display for exterior lighting selection using the lights stalk
 * Improved Ul on the driver display for front wiper mode selection using the wiper switch on the lights stalk

+## Version 2021.49.2 (4e20905f)) (January 2022)

+### Update Details

+#### Improved Navigation App
+We enhanced navigation and usability for a more seamless experience, and the vehicle will inform you of how much time you can save if you use a suggested route that's faster than your current route.

+#### Enhanced Bluetooth Connectivity and Audio
+We improved the stability of the Bluetooth connection and enhanced the audio performance.

+#### Additional Improvements:
+This software release includes the following:
+* Improved automatic locking and unlocking of vehicle
+* Improved Highway Assist performance
+* Improved Driver+ safety and awareness notifications
+* Improved climate and defrost performance
+* Enhanced User Interface (UI) support for the backup camera view
+* Enhanced infotainment system performance and stability Enhanced switching between apps for smoother transitions on the center display
+* Made various Ul improvements to enhance usability

+#### Limitation
+The rear display is temporarily locked and will be available for use in a future update.